JKC-Codes/eleventy-plugin-code-style-hooks/DOCUMENTATION.md

 ## Syntax highlighting

 ### Hooks
-- syntax wrapped in token classes
+- syntax wrapped in spans with token classes
 - language class on code
 - language class on pre